-Once a student is admitted to the School of Social Welfare, a member of the School’s faculty is assigned as a professional/career advisor to assist the student with career matters.
+Once a student is admitted to the School of Social Welfare, a faculty advisor is assigned to assist the student with career and professional matters.
 In addition, an academic advisor will be able to assist students with enrollment and other academic program requirements for the B.S.W. degree program.
 Students consult with their academic advisor before enrollment each semester and have their advising hold removed.
 Students can view their advisors on the myKU portal.

 For more information on B.S.W. degree advising, please review the B.S.W student handbook.

 Each student has a faculty member assigned as an advisor for consultation on career matters, fields of practice, and concentration.
 In addition, an academic advisor will be able to assist students with enrollment and other academic program requirements for the M.S.W. degree.
 Students can view their advisors on the myKU portal.
 For more information on M.S.W. program advising, please review the M.S.W. student handbook